10 Best Lead Generation for November 2025

 Investment Thesis

-Angi Inc. is a digital marketplace for home services, connecting homeowners with service professionals.
-With a market cap of $664.9M and a quality rating of 6.4, Angi has delivered a 1-year return of 458.7%, the highest among all featured stocks.
-The company’s gross margin of 94.8% and free cash flow of $75.1M support its growth initiatives.
-However, revenue growth is negative at -15.8%, and the total debt to equity is 49.6%.
+Angi Inc. operates a leading digital marketplace for home services.
+With a market cap of $626.7M and a quality rating of 6.4, Angi’s intrinsic value is $74.9.
+The company has delivered an extraordinary 1-year return of 457.6%.
+Revenue is $1.09B, with a gross margin of 94.8% and free cash flow of $75.1M.
+However, revenue growth is negative at -15.8%, and total debt to equity is high at 49.6%.

 Key Catalysts